pyrmont/updates.inqk.net/src/_posts/2025/2025-08-02-empty-soul.md

 date: 2025-08-02 05:32:00 +0900
 ---

-Loved [‘[t]he company’s soul is empty’](https://daringfireball.net/linked/2025/07/31/zuckerberg-personal-superintelligence) by @gruber.foo:bsky.app/profile about Meta and A.I.
+Loved the observation by @gruber.foo:bsky.app/profile that Meta's soul is [‘empty’](https://daringfireball.net/linked/2025/07/31/zuckerberg-personal-superintelligence).
+Spot on.